Daniel's

 Now in the second year of the reign of Nebuchadnezzar, Nebuchadnezzar had dreams; and his spirit was troubled and his sleep left him.
 Then the king gave orders to call in the magicians, the conjurers, the sorcerers and the Chaldeans to tell the king his dreams.
 So they came in and stood before the king.
 The king said to them, 'I had a dream and my spirit is anxious to understand the dream.'
 Then the Chaldeans spoke to the king in Aramaic: 'O king, live forever!
 Tell the dream to your servants, and we will declare the interpretation.'
 The king replied to the Chaldeans, 'The command from me is firm: if you do not make known to me the dream and its interpretation, you will be torn limb from limb and your houses will be made a rubbish heap.
 But if you declare the dream and its interpretation, you will receive from me gifts and a reward and great honor; therefore declare to me the dream and its interpretation.'
 They answered a second time and said, "Let the king tell the dream to his servants, and we will declare the interpretation.'
 The king replied, 'I know for certain that you are bargaining for time, inasmuch as you have seen that the command from me is firm, that if you do not make the dream known to me, there is only one decree for you for you have agreed together to speak lying and corrupt words before me until the situation is changed; therefore tell me the dream, that I may know that you can declare to me its interpretation.'
 The Chaldeans answered the king and said, 'There is not a man on earth who could declare the matter for the king, inasmuch as no great king or ruler has ever asked anything like this of any magician, conjurer or Chaldean.
 Moreover, the thing which the king demands is difficult, and there is no one else who could declare it to the king except gods, whose dwelling place is not with mortal flesh.'
 Because of this the king became indignant and very furious and gave orders to destroy all the wise men of Babylon.

-Daniel, chapter 2, is one of the great prophetic chapters of the Bible.
-The scepter of David had been removed and placed into Gentile hands.
+This Daniel, chapter 2, is one of the great prophetic chapters of the Bible.
+The scepter of Judah had been removed and placed into Gentile hands.
 It will not be taken back again until "nail pierced" hands take it back.
 Accordingly, Nebuchadnezzar, king of Babylon, received a dream from God.
 It was not your "run of the mill" dream.
 He must have awakened in a sweat.
-It troubled him so much that he couldn't go back to sleep.
+It troubled him so much that he couldn't sleep.
 The dream was of such a nature that Nebuchadnezzar knew immediately that it was of supernatural origin.
 Therefore, anxious to understand the dream, he quickly summoned anyone and everyone in his realm who claimed to have metaphysical powers, wisdom or knowledge ... to come before him.
-Four groups responded to the call ... the magicians, conjurers, the sorcerers and the Chaldeans.
+Four groups responded to his call ... magicians, conjurers, sorcerers and the Chaldeans.

-[A side note here: the Chaldeans were a people that had conquered and occupied the land of Babylon, long before it was called Babylon.
+On a side note here: The Chaldeans were a people that had conquered and occupied the land of Babylon long before it was called Babylon.
 Technically, they were not Babylonians.
-Hence they were a distinct group within Babylonian society and were fiercely jealous of their origins and positions in the kingdom.]
+Hence, they were a distinct group within Babylonian society and were fiercely jealous of their origins and positions in the kingdom.

-Now, Nebuchadnezzar was wise in not telling his dream to these fellows that showed up.
+Nebuchadnezzar did not tell his dream to those who showed up.
 Rather, he insisted that they tell him both his dream and its interpretation.
 He didn't want to be "bamboozled," you see.
 He knew his dream was of such import that he dare not risk putting it into the hands of "fly by night" charlatans.
-The magicians, conjurers, sorcerers and Chaldeans were equivalent to our modern day astrologers, mediums, palm readers, psychics and so on, So, it was wise of Nebuchadnezzar to put them to the test before he received any interpretations from them concerning his dream.
+The magicians, conjurers, sorcerers and Chaldeans were equivalent to our modern day astrologers, mediums, palm readers, psychics and so on.
+So, it was wise of Nebuchadnezzar to put them to the test before he accepted any interpretation they may give.

 2:13-16